-In consistency with our academic beliefs and firm position on providing a quality education that is Christ-centered, we also offer enrichment programming for our students who have shown gifted characteristics within our accelerated curriculum.
+In consistency with our academic beliefs and firm position "To provide a quality education that is Christ-centered," we also offer enrichment programming for our students who have shown gifted characteristics within our accelerated curriculum.
 We also offer enrichment clubs for all students with special interests in areas such as technology, drama, and art.
 The students in the enrichment program or clubs are challenged with materials that grow and expand their skills through group work and independent projects.

-Physical education contributes to the student's' mental, physical, spiritual, and social development.
+Physical education contributes to the student's mental, physical, spiritual, and social development.
 Students will acquire a knowledge and understanding of the human body in action.
-This knowledge is used while developing skills and participating in physical activities that are age-appropriate and that develops the human body.
+This knowledge is used while developing skills and participating in physical activities that are age-appropriate and that develop the human body.
 Since our bodies are temples of the Holy Spirit, students are taught how to care for and strengthen them.
-Grades K-8 receive physical education instruction.
+Grades K-12 receive physical education instruction.

 Library science instruction includes the organization, use, stewardship, and maintenance of the library.
-Grades K to 6th receive library instruction once a week.
+Grades K to 5th receive library instruction once a week.
 All grades are exposed to literature and learn to locate materials using the computer.
-Grades seven and eight use the library for independent research reports and projects.
+Grades 6th -12th use the library for independent research reports and projects.

-Spanish language instruction seeks to increase the student’s cognitive skills through the acquisition of another language and to help develop an appreciation and understanding of Spanish speaking cultures and peoples.
+Spanish language instruction seeks to increase the student’s cognitive skills through the acquisition of another language and to help develop an appreciation and understanding of Spanish -speaking cultures and peoples.
 Spanish classes focus on spoken and written language through activities that develop vocabulary.
 The faculty seeks to integrate Spanish into the curriculum, the classroom and life experiences.
-Students in elementary school have Spanish class 1-2 times per week, and grades 5-8 have it four times per week.
+Students in elementary school will take Spanish class 1-2 times per week, and grades 5-12 will take it four times per week.